 From IT manager to business analyst

 Gartner predicted that most of the managers and analysts in the company will have tools available to prepare and evaluate data in a completely autonomous way, without needing to be supported by the IT department.
-The trend is that of a decentralization of Business Intelligence towards business units, with the consequent risk of a proliferation of similar tools within the same organization, each with only partial access to data and without centralized control.
+The trend is that of decentralization of Business Intelligence towards business units, with the consequent risk of the proliferation of similar tools within the same organization, each with only partial access to data and without centralized control.

 This, in addition to the apparent ease of use of the new tools, is also due to the actual difficulties of corporate IT in meeting the growing needs for speed and flexibility in reporting.
 Furthermore, it is not certain that those with IT skills also have the business vision necessary to design and make analytics efficient.